RamVasuthevan/Personal-Website/website/bitsbipsbricks/_posts/2024-06-30-mastodon-verification.md

 You prove that you own a page by having a link from that page to your Mastodon account with a [`rel="me"`](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/rel/me) attribute.

-Go to [https://mastodon.social/settings/profile](https://mastodon.social/settings/profile) and add the page you want to verify as one of the extra fields

 The two simplest ways to verify your site:

 1. Is to add an invisible `<link>` tag inside the `<head>` tag at the top page that you linked to like: